Providing grants to carbon capture, utilization, and storage (CCUS) programs of high impact

 Informing and educating key decision makers on the importance of CCS deployment

 Voluntary carbon markets continue to grow and play an invaluable role in facilitating the achievement of net zero goals in the technology sector.
 In April 2022, online payments technology provider Stripe teamed up with Alphabet, Meta, Shopify, and McKinsey to launch an initiative called Frontier, which plans to purchase $925 million worth of carbon removal by 2030 from nascent carbon removal companies to accelerate research and development efforts and lower costs.
-Technology companies and countries dependent upon fossil fuel production will need carbon removal technologies such as CCS to reach GHG emissions targets by 2030 and 2050.
+Technology companies and countries dependent upon fossil fuel production will need carbon removal technologies such as CCUS to reach GHG emissions targets by 2030 and 2050.
 These targets and initiatives that reflect social, environmental and climate justice considerations will be needed for the technology sector to meet its ESG goals, which the industry has indicated as a priority.
-CCS is rarely included in voluntary carbon markets or mentioned in the ESG realm.
-In collaboration with an esteemed university or financial institution, a comprehensive program to inform and educate policymakers, communities, finance institutions, and investors on the impact of CCS on environmental justice and communities and the importance of including CCS in carbon markets to reach net zero and ESG goals will be developed.
+CCUS is rarely included in voluntary carbon markets or mentioned in the ESG realm.
+In collaboration with an esteemed university or financial institution, a comprehensive program to inform and educate policymakers, communities, finance institutions, and investors on the impact of CCUS on environmental justice and communities and the importance of including CCUS in carbon markets to reach net zero and ESG goals will be developed.
 The program will address:

-- Environmental justice considerations of CCS deployment
+- Environmental justice considerations of CCUS deployment

 Providing decision makers with actionable insights